 About Dr. Gonzalez

 Dr. Gonzalez is certified in Quality Medicine from the American College of Medical Quality since 2013.
 In December 2017, she obtained the degree of Master of Science in Healthcare Quality and Safety at Jefferson University, Philadelphia, Pennsylvania.
 Her capstone explored addressing end-of-life (EOL) preferences in cancer patients at a comprehensive cancer emergency department.
 Dr. Gonzalez currently leads the Patient Safety Quality Officer Program.
 She co-leads various institutional safety/quality initiatives, including High-Reliability organizing, the Tiered Readiness Briefing, the Patient Safety Officer on-call, and the Patient Safety Incident Command.

 My research interest has been in HIV, sepsis, pneumonia.
 I am currently working in quality research endeavors: to improve handoff between the ED and the hospitalist; providing high value of care at the end-of life.

 I participated in the Internal Review Study Section (INTEREST), NIH, reviewer.
 The goal of INTEREST at MD Anderson is to leverage the expertise of our experienced faculty in writing fundable research proposals.
 I participated in the review of extramural grant proposals -Sepsis Collaborative, to improve, critique and offer experience in the grant review process.

 My clinical interest is in the care of patients with oncologic emergencies.
-Those emergencies include but are no limited to: neutropenic fever, healthcare associated pneumonia, sepsis and septic shock, hypercalcemia, brain edema, seizures, bleeding, treatment toxicities, within others.
+Those emergencies include but are no limited to: neutropenic fever, pneumonia, septic shock, hypercalcemia, brain edema, seizures, bleeding, treatment toxicities, within others.
 My passion is also to deliver a patient and family centered-care.
-I have over 15 years of experience caring for critically ill patients with oncologic emergencies.
+I have over 18 years of experience caring for critically ill patients with oncologic emergencies.
 I am editor of the Oncologic Emergencies.
 In: MD Anderson Cancer Care Series, and authored the chapter of infectious diseases for the this book.
-I February of 2016, I was honored with the MDACC President's Faculty Excellence Award, University of Texas MD Anderson Cancer Center.
+In February of 2016 and in 2017, I was honored with the MDACC President's Faculty Excellence Award, University of Texas MD Anderson Cancer Center.

 |1986||University of Puerto Rico, School of Medicine, San Juan, PRI, MD, Medicine|